emptyDir/ansible-role-restic-b2/README.md

 The `restic.service` and `restic.timer` configuration files are created to automate the backup process.
 The `restic_env_file` contains environment variable definitions used for configuring `restic` at runtime.
 The `restic_password_file` contains a password used by restic to secure backups.
 The value of the restic password needs to be provided to the role at runtime.

+A shell script is generated at `/usr/local/bin/backup.sh` which provides a wrapper for restic that will load the values from the restic env file at runtime.

 #### Restic Vars

 | name                     | type     | description                                                                                                           | default                           |